 Covid-19 made many of us think about the society and the day-to-day interaction differently.
 For example, the practice of social distancing, which encourage everyone to keep a fair amount of distance, or go contactless, due to health concerns and the initial finding that the virus may be transmitted thru touch and that it stays on a surface for several days.
 Therefore, the use of Quick Response or QR code have grown in popularity to minimize close contact.
 We’ve seen this being adapted to contact tracing apps and merchants as payment method, to name a few.

 QR code makes it easier to conduct transactions with your mobile devices using its camera or a QR Scanner app, which increases our reliance on this two-dimensional barcode.
 QR code can contain more information, and it can link you to a contact tracing site, pay a merchant, or download an app.
-The more we use QR code in our daily lives, the more interesting this is for cybercriminals.
+The more we use QR codes in our daily lives, the more interesting this is for cybercriminals.

 In the first quarter of this year, Trend Micro warned that QR code abuse or QShing may pose a risk to your mobile devices today, and it could be just another way for internet perpetrators to steal your personal information.
 Since QR codes are everywhere nowadays, users tend to scan them without asking questions.
 Because of that, scammers may design a QR code to redirect you to a malicious site instead of a trusted one.
 You may be asked to login with your banking credentials and provide other payment information, which cybercriminals will use for their personal gain.